-In June 1947, it was decided to conduct all calibrations of vane anemometers in the wind tunnel where absolute speed measurements could be based entirely on the standard pitot-static tube.
 In making the change to the wind tunnel, the question of the proper means of supporting an anemometer was brought to the fore.
-It was already known that the support could affect the rate of an instrument and that the best way to avoid possible error was to use the same type of support at all times.
-The flat plate, formerly used with the whirling arm, could be defended only on the grounds that manufacturers in failing to supply a supporting member of any sort presumably left the user free to adopt any support that suited his convenience-even to holding the anemometer in his hand.
+Since vane anemometers were supplied without support members of any sort, it was customary to fasten the anemometer on a flat plate at the end of the whirling arm as shown in figure 1.
+It was known that the support had some effect on the rate of the instrument, and to avoid possible error the instrument should be supported in the same way in use.
+However, a flat plate was hardly a logical type of mounting for a user to choose, It was suspected too that an observer might at times hold the anenometer in his hand.
 To throw some light on the importance of this question, it was decided to investigate the performance of several sizes of vane anemometers of the type shown in figures 1 to 5 on the various types of support shown in the figures.
-The investigation was conducted in the Bureau's 41⁄2-foot wind tunnel.
+The investigation was conducted in the Bureau's $4\frac{1}{2}$ -foot wind tunnel.